 2. Virtual assistant

 Online connectivity has changed the work landscape forever.
 Business owners can now leverage a broad talent pool by using remote workers for many roles.
-This creates opportunities for virtual assistants.
+This creates opportunities for part time virtual assistants.

 Work can range from general office tasks to specialized duties.
 Because you usually work part time for each client, your income is naturally diversified.
 It also means you can choose your clients as you gain experience.